RoboForm vs LastPass: which is the superior password manager?

 Third-party security audits

-RoboForm doesn’t share whether it has been audited by independent firms.
-The one thing that we do know, though the information isn’t as readily available as it should be, is that it has SOC 2 certification on its servers.
+RoboForm has been audited by independent third-party firm Secfault Security proving that it's free from security vulnerabilities.
+Also, it has SOC 2 certification on its servers.
 These servers are reportedly located in a secure Tier 1 facility, surrounded by armed guards, backup generators, and connections to Internet backbones.

 As for LastPass, Tevora Business Solutions audited LogMeIn’s services (including LastPass) and found that they meet the Trust Service Principles set by the American Institute of Certified Public Accountants (AICPA).